AllenInstitute/deepinterpolation/faq/README.md

 **Answer:** Yes!
 We are working to release more quantification and help on this front.
-There is an example script on how to do this using DeepInterpolation classes: https://github.com/AllenInstitute/deepinterpolation/blob/master/examples/example_tiny_ephys_transfer_training.py Feel free to reach out if you are interested in working on this and have data you can share: We are looking for more diverse data to evaluate performance!
+There is an example script on how to do this using DeepInterpolation classes: https://github.com/AllenInstitute/deepinterpolation/blob/master/examples/example_tiny_ephys_transfer_training.py Feel free to reach out if you are interested in working on this and have data you can share: We are looking for more diverse data to evaluate performance during the transfer!

 ##